SVI-Capstone/svi_capstone/README.md

 - Are the individual components of SVI better at predicting COVID cases then the aggregate score?

-- If the pattern in other cities is different from San Antonio then the historic segregation is a significant factor in impact of COVID
+- Is this pattern different from other cities in TX (Comporable size and SVI demigraphics) ?

 ## Project Steps
 ### Acquire